 Webull Cash Interest Rates

-Webull now has an FDIC-insured cash program that pays a very high rate of interest on uninvested cash.
+Webull offers an FDIC-insured cash management program that pays interest on eligible uninvested cash.

-In all probability, that rate is quite a bit higher than what the brick-and-mortar bank down the street
+In all likelihood, that rate is much higher than what many traditional neighborhood banks

 on uninvested cash in individual and joint cash accounts (with no minimum balance).
 Non-subscribers